XanderStrike/caketop-theater/readme.md

 movie-browser
 =============

 This is a simple rails app I built to allow my media server to make my movie library available over LAN.
-Eventually, it will behave like Netflix, allowing users to browse the contents of the server by genre/actor/director/studio/year/etc and watch them all through an HTML5 video player.
+Essentially, it's like a personal netflix, it shares your movie, tv, and music library in an easy to use web interface with an HTML5 player.

 [Here is what it looks like.](http://imgur.com/a/5GFME)

 installation
 -----

-Please use Linux, I've only tested this on Ubuntu 12.04

-Install Apache, Ruby, Rails, and Passenger.
-Once you've got apache installed (`sudo apt-get install apache2`), you can just use joshfng's [railsready](https://github.com/joshfng/railsready/) script.
+Plays best on Ubuntu Server 14.04, your mileage may vary.

+Install apache:

+    sudo apt-get install apache2

+Install passenger for Apache (see [this guide for more info](https://rvm.io/integration/passenger)):

+    gem install passenger
+    passenger-install-apache2-module

+Install prerequisities:

+    sudo apt-get install mediainfo libtag1-dev

 Clone this repository and prepare the app for production:

     git clone https://github.com/XanderStrike/movie-browser.git
     cd movie-browser
-    rake db:migrate
+    bundle install
-    rake assets:precompile
+    RAILS_ENV=production rake db:migrate assets:precompile

 Create symbolic links to your movie and tv libraries in the `/public` directory of the app.
-The symlinks should be named "movies" and "tv":
+The symlinks should be named "movies" and "tv" and "music":

     cd /path/to/movie-browser/public
-    ln -s /media/bigdrive/movies movies
+    ln -s /media/bigdrive/movies
-    ln -s /media/bigdrive/tv tv
+    ln -s /media/bigdrive/tv
+    ln -s /media/bigdrive/music

 Configure apache/passenger appropriately by modifying `/etc/apache2/sites-enabled/000-default` to suit your needs, your setup will almost certainly be different, but this is my configuration for hosting the app on the `/theater` sub-uri: